 PCI Fellows primarily engage in three types of projects:

-- Invention Assessment: This involves a detailed analysis of the technical, commercial, and intellectual property aspects of invention disclosures submitted by Penn researchers.
+- Invention Assessment: This involves a detailed analysis of the technical, commercial, and intellectual property aspects of new technologies developed by Penn researchers.

-- Marketing Assessment: Fellows create non-confidential summaries of Penn inventions to support PCI licensing officers in their outreach to potential partners.
+- Marketing Assessment: Fellows create non-confidential summaries of Penn technologies to support PCI licensing officers in their outreach to potential partners.

-- Special Projects: On occasion, Fellows may participate in market research and licensee outreach as additional responsibilities arise.
+- Special Projects: On occasion, Fellows may be invited to participate in market research and licensee outreach.

 PCI TLO-Fellow Pilot Engagement Program